pgRouting/pgrouting/src/contraction/doc/pgr_contractGraph.rst

 Synopsis
 -------------

-Contraction reduces the size of the graph by removing some of the vertices and edges(according to a priority) and adds some pseudo edges,such that the number of edges are reduced on a whole.This reduces the time and space complexity of many algorithms that make various operations on the graph.
+Contraction reduces the size of the graph by removing some of the vertices and edges and, for example, might add edges that represent a sequence of original edges decreasing the total time and space used in graph algorithms.

 Characteristics
 -------------------------------------------------------------------------------